Applying Truth in the Lives of Children

 How should I handle a persistent problem with my child running away from me in a parking lot?

 Be proactive by discussing before getting out of the car your expectations of what will and will not take place.
-Let your child know that God has expectations for our behavior and your expectations will reflect God’s best for him.
+Let your child know that God has expectations for our behavior and your expectations will reflect God’s best for them.
 For example, say to your child, “When I ask you to hold my hand, I need you to do so.”
 Link your expectations to those of God by using such phrases as, “God wants us to be safe.”
 “God is pleased when you obey me.”
-Ask your child why you ask him to hold your hand, and allow him to explain his answer.
-Allowing a child to answer questions will provide you with his level of understanding.
+Ask your child why you ask them to hold your hand, and allow them to explain their answer.
+Allowing a child to answer questions will provide you with their level of understanding.
 You can then correct any misinformation.
-Further discuss his choice to obey and possible consequences if he does not.
-Relate each consequence to his personal choice and allow him to suffer consequences when necessary.
+Further discuss their choice to obey and possible consequences if they do not.
+Relate each consequence to their personal choice and allow them to suffer consequences when necessary.

-Because your child may choose to disobey by running away, it will be helpful to choose one word or phrase that you don’t often use to immediately stop him.
-This will assist in quickly getting your child’s attention and cause him to respond, enabling you to keep him safe (i.e. the child’s first and middle name, or the words “Quick – Listen.”)
+Because your child may choose to disobey by running away, it will be helpful to choose one word or phrase that you don’t often use to immediately stop them.
+This will assist in quickly getting your child’s attention and cause them to respond, enabling you to keep them safe (i.e. the child’s first and middle name, or the words “Quick – Listen.”)

 In addition, teach your child through the choices of others.
 For example, Jonah suffered many consequences because he failed to follow God and continued running away from God, even though God said, “Stop!”
 Teach your child that when we choose to run away from God’s protection, we are running away from God.
 In addition, use news stories or experiences of friends and family to demonstrate consequences suffered by children who chose to disobey their parents.